 * "Speedy, We Hardly Knew Ye".
 The gang return after the weekend to see that the class hamster, Speedy, has died, and get all the kids to have a funeral for Speedy.
 Later, the high school football team, the bus driver, and even the mayor arrive at the funeral, because ''they'' also had Speedy as their class pet.
 It's then revealed that every time Speedy dies, he (and in some cases, she) is replaced with a new hamster without anyone knowing.
 Everyone's upset because they realize that the Speedy who just died wasn't the Speedy they remember, so T.J. gives them a speech on how it doesn't matter which Speedy belonged to who; it was that Speedy was always a great friend to them.

 * Gelman's bullying towards Gus in "Gus's Last Stand".
 Especially hard for someone who's been bullied heavily.

 * Spinelli getting bullied endlessly in "Mama's Girl" after accidentally calling Miss Grotke "mama".
 It starts out somewhat humorous, but it gets to the point where she's afraid to go to school because of the bullying.

 ** And Miss Grotke's speech about how bullying can really hurt someone, though the tears that flow will be of the "Amen to that" variety (if such a thing exists).

-* In "More Like Gretchen", after Spinelli's parents compare Spinelli to Gretchen, Spinelli is so upset that the next day after Gretchen came over her house, she tells Gretchen that she doesn't want to be friends with her anymore.
+* In "More Like Gretchen", after Spinelli's parents compare Spinelli to Gretchen and inadvertently make the latter feel inferior, she becomes so angry that she tells Gretchen that they're no longer friends.
 And Gretchen didn't even know what she was doing wrong--she was just being herself.

 * In "Weekend at Muriel's", we have [[JerkWithAHeartOfGold Ms. Finster's]] reaction to overhearing Spinelli call her "boring".